How to execute code on Spring application start-up

 Application events

 The Spring framework triggers various events.
-For our use case, we’ll be more interested in ContextStartedEvent
+For our use case, we’ll be more interested in ContextStartedEvent and ContextRefreshedEvent.

 ContextStartedEvent event triggered at the time of context gets started.